 I can mediate face to face, at a venue provided by the parties, and can now provide online dispute resolution (ODR), saving parties the cost of hiring a venue, and the time and cost of travel.

-While traditional face to face mediation is often preferred, I can also conduct mediation with some or all parties via telephone conference call, or video conference call using the platform on my website, Spaces by Modron.
+While traditional face to face mediation is often preferred, I can also conduct mediation with some or all parties via video conference call using Zoom.

 Prior to mediation date

 If appointed by the parties to a dispute by agreement, prior to the mediation date I usually:

 - speak with each party or their advisers initially by telephone or online video conference;